Seamless, Correct, and Generic Programming over Serialised Data: Meaning as Pointers Into a Buffer

 \ExecuteMetaData[SaferIndexed.idr.tex]{elem}

-The counterpart to a \IdrisFunction{Meaning} stores additional information.
-For a description of type (\IdrisType{Desc} \IdrisBound{r} \IdrisBound{s} \IdrisBound{o}) on top of the buffer, the position at which the root of the meaning resides, and the size of the layer we additionally have a vector of \IdrisBound{o} offsets that allow us to efficiently access any value we want.
+For a description of type (\IdrisType{Desc} \IdrisBound{r} \IdrisBound{s} \IdrisBound{o}) on top of the buffer, the position at which the root of the meaning resides, and the size of the layer we additionally have a vector of \IdrisBound{o} offsets corresponding to the sizes of the subtrees we may want to skip past.
+This will allow us to efficiently access any constructor argument we want.